-Health and Social Care particularly complements studies in Biology, Applied Science, English Language, Sociology and Psychology.
+Health and Social Care particularly complements studies in Psychology, Sociology, Biology, AAQ Medical Science, English Language, Physical Education or Geography.
+(Prerequisite on DFE report Dec 24).

-Edexcel BTEC Level 3 Extended Certificate in Health and Social Care
+OCR AAQ Level 3 Extended Certificate in Health and Social Care

-An Extended Certificate in Health and Social Care can lead to a variety of university and career options in the Health Care and Social Care fields, especially when combined with specific A Level courses.
+An Extended Certificate in Health and Social Care can lead to a variety of university, Apprenticeship, employment and career options in the Health Care and Social Care sectors, especially when combined with specific A Level courses.